Champapur

-Champapur is a village in Narkatiaganj Subdivision region West Champaran district in the Indian state of Bihar.
-The village is15 km away from Narkatiaganj, 36 km from its district West Champaran (also called Bettiah) and 230 km from its state capital city Patna.
+Champapur is a village in Narkatiaganj subdivision region West Champaran district in the Indian state of Bihar.
+The village is 15 km from Narkatiaganj, 36 km from its district West Champaran (also called Bettiah) and 230 km from its state capital city Patna.

 Demographics

-As of 2011 India census, Champapur had a population of 1587 in 290 households.
+As of the 2011 census of India, Champapur had a population of 1587 in 290 households.
 Males constitute 53% of the population and females 46%.
 Champapur has an average literacy rate of 47.82%, lower than the national average of 74%: male literacy is 64.16%, and female literacy is 35.83%.
 In Champapur, 22% of the population is under 6 years of age.